zc-zhang/zc-zhang.github.io/README.md

 You can use the [editor on GitHub](https://github.com/zzc4sg/zhicheng-zhang.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

+### Master Student
+School of Mathematics and Computing Science
+Guilin University of Electronic Technology

 ### Curriculum Vitae
 Z.C.
 Zhang was born in Jiangsu, China, in 1994.
 He is currently a master student with the School of Mathematics and Computing Science, Guilin University of Electronic Technology, and is also a visiting student with the